Scholarship Enrollment Requirements

 Scholarship Renewal Appeal Process

-A one-time “Forgiveness Option” allows a student to make up GPA or credit hour deficiencies during the summer only at UALR before the next fall semester.
+The scholarshp forgiveness option allows a student to make up GPA or credit hour deficiencies during the summer by taking classes at UALR before the next fall semester.
 Contact the Office of Financial Aid for scholarship renewal review after summer course completion.

 Scholarship Eligibility Increases